Close

 Ludvig Aberg

-Aberg represented Sweden internationally from 2017.
-He was individual leader at the 2017 European Boys' Team Championship in La Manga, Spain.
+Aberg represented Sweden internationally in 2017.
+He was the individual leader at the 2017 European Boys' Team Championship in La Manga, Spain.
 He won the 2017 Fairhaven Trophy in England and finished third individually at the 2018 Toyota Junior Golf World Cup in Japan.
-He finished 7th at the Junior Players Championship at TPC Sawgrass, and made his European Tour debut at the 2018 Nordea Masters, where he finished T-34th.
+He finished 7th at the Junior Players Championship at TPC Sawgrass and made his European Tour debut at the 2018 Nordea Masters, where he finished T-34th.

-2020 Notes: In 2020, as the COVID-19 pandemic shut down college golf in the U.S, Aberg spent six months in Europe competing in the Nordic Golf League, where he won two events.
+2020 Notes: In 2020, as the COVID-19 pandemic shut down college golf in the U.S., Aberg spent six months in Europe competing in the Nordic Golf League, winning two events.
 In December he represented the International Team at the 2020 Arnold Palmer Cup.

 Player Career Chart (for all results recorded on all Tours in GOLFstats)